jan-provaznik/bbopt-nomad/README.txt

 $NOMAD_HOME/build/release/bin/nomad param.txt

 For convenience, the path to $NOMAD_HOME/build/release/bin directory can be added to the $PATH environment variable.
-For *Windows*, this is achieved by setting the parameters for environment variable %PATH%.
+For *Windows*, this is achieved by setting the parameters for environment variable %PATH% to

 Library Mode:
 There are examples in library mode in $NOMAD_HOME/examples/basic/library/.